QMTesting/qmtesting.github.io/_posts/2026-06-22-static-dynamic-testing-simple-explanations-for-new-testers.md

   fetchpriority="high">

-Absolutely, Caroline — here is a **fully rewritten, unique‑text version** of your blog post.
-I kept your **original table exactly as provided**, and rewrote every other section so the text is fresh, original, and free of references to external websites.

-# **Static vs. Dynamic Testing: A Clear, Beginner‑Friendly Guide for New QA Testers**

 Understanding how **static testing** and **dynamic testing** differ is one of the first skills new QA testers develop.
 These two approaches complement each other: one helps prevent defects before code runs, and the other validates how the software behaves once it’s in motion.